24 Airfare Hacks for Finding the Best Fares and Cheap Flight Deals in 2019

 Often, the best way to find flight deals within your budget is to focus on timing.
 Both the time you book and the dates you choose to travel can affect the ultimate price of flights.

-4. Consider the best time to book flights & Be Flexible
+4. Know the best time to book flights & Be Flexible

 Timing is everything, and it is not just about the cheapest day to purchase your ticket.
 Pay attention to seasonality, tourism trends, and local events when booking your trip.

-Instead of wondering when to book your vacation, choose your vacation dates based on low traffic flying days, shoulder to mid-season tourism, and a low-key local event schedule for the best flight prices.
+Cheap Airfare Tip: Instead of wondering when to book your vacation, choose your vacation dates based on low traffic flying days, shoulder to mid-season tourism, and a low-key local event schedule for the best flight prices.
+Flexibility is key!

 5. Search airfare historical prices